openworm/worm-math-book/README.md

 - *Day 21 - Memory*: Behold; one shall not work on weekends.
 El decides to continue sleeping.
 El’s head tries to make a map of where El has gone and what El has done
 - *Day 22 - Recall*: El wakes up and tries to remember where should El go now
 - *Day 23 - Decision Making*: El tries to make a decision to go toward the food source or the mate
-- *Day 24 - Aging and Death*: El goes toward the food source, however, in the middle of the way some temptation says go find your mate.
+- *Day 24 - Irrationality*: El goes toward the food source, however, in the middle of the way some temptation says go find your mate.
 El changes the direction, uses up all the energy and becomes a dead El

+**Part 7: Aging**

+- *Day 25 - Resuscitation*: The OpenWorm rescue team finds that El is dead.
+Revives El and looks for possible reasons.
+- *Day 26 - Gene Therapy*: The OpenWorm rescue team finds the genetic problem caused the irrational decision and treats the disease
+- *Day 27 - Rehabilitation*: El now suffers from heart arrythmia and movement disability.
+The OpenWorm rescue team tries to rehabilitate El using drugs, artificial pacemaking, and rehabilitation techniques
+- *Day 28 - Aging and Death*: Behold; one shall not work on weekends.
+El suffers from different aging symptoms, goes to sleep.
+This time never awakes (maybe until the next cycle in a new world).

 ---

 ### Worm Math Problems and Solutions

 Every scenario in the book can contain different questions.
-Every question is then accompanied by some math problems and solutions.
+Every question then comes with some math problems and solutions.
 Each question is going to be asked and discussed in the [Discussions page](https://github.com/openworm/worm-math-book/discussions).
 Selected questions become [issues](https://github.com/openworm/worm-math-book/issues), and when the related math problem(s) are solved a [pull request](https://github.com/openworm/worm-math-book/pulls) for an update to the book takes place.